Story Times

 Start your little one on the path to school success.
 Our story times encourage socialization, build early literacy skills, and provide tools you can use at home to help kids learn, play, and grow.
 Listen to stories, recite rhymes, sing songs, dance, and enjoy other movement activities together.
 It's also a great way to meet other families and make lifelong friends.

-Story time is divided into age groups from birth to Kindergarten.
-This allows our professional librarians to provide developmentally appropriate materials while engaging little ones with age-appropriate resources.
+Story time is divided into age groups from birth to kindergarten.
+This allows our professional librarians to provide developmentally appropriate materials while engaging little ones with age-appropriate activities.

 Toddler Tales